nocturn9x/giambio/README.md

 So if you wanna take advantage of giambio, and hopefully you will after reading this guide, you need to write async code.
 As an example, take this function using `giambio.sleep` (`giambio.sleep` is like `time.sleep`, but with an async flavor):

-__Side note__: If you have decent knowledge about asynchronous python, you might have noticed that we haven't mentioned coroutines so far.
+__Note__: If you have decent knowledge about asynchronous python, you might have noticed that we haven't mentioned coroutines so far.
 Don't worry, that is intentional: giambio never lets a user deal with coroutines on the surface because the whole async model is much simpler if we take coroutines out of the game, and everything works just the same.